Sjors/dao-challenge-blog/source/_posts/challenge-8.md

 The mock contract also lets the test script set the token price to any value.
 Again, this occurs without any safety checks; in the real `DaoChallenge`, only the challenge owner can set the token price.

-In order to write test involving multiple users, I created a smart contract that simulates user actions:
+In order to write tests involving multiple users, I created a smart contract that simulates user actions:

 	contract User {
 	  DaoAccount public account;